jonnonz1/nz-statute-book/acts/public/1989/oranga-tamariki-act-1989.md

   (d) establish and fund care and protection resource panels:
   (e) establish procedures to ensure that the cases of children and young persons in respect of whom action has been taken under this Act are regularly reviewed in order to assess the adequacy and appropriateness of that action:
   (f) ensure that persons providing services under this Act receive adequate training and comply with appropriate standards:
-  (g) monitor and assess the services provided under this Act by the department and by other organisations, groups, and individuals.
+  (g) monitor and assess the services provided under this Act by the department and by other organisations, groups, and individuals:
+  (h) ensure that the department seeks to develop strategic partnerships with iwi and Māori organisations, including iwi authorities, in order to—
+    (i) provide opportunities to, and invite innovative proposals from, those organisations to improve outcomes for Māori children, young persons, and their whānau who come to the attention of the department:
+    (ii) set expectations and targets to improve outcomes for Māori children and young persons who come to the attention of the department:
+    (iii) enable the robust, regular, and genuine exchange of information between the department and those organisations:
+    (iv) provide opportunities for the chief executive to delegate functions under this Act or regulations made under this Act to appropriately qualified people within those organisations:
+    (v) provide, and regularly review, guidance to persons discharging functions under this Act to support cultural competency as a best-practice feature of the department’s workforce:
+    (vi) agree on any action both or all parties consider is appropriate:
+  (i) consider and respond to any invitation from 1 or more iwi or Māori organisations to enter into a strategic partnership in accordance with paragraph (h) and subsection (7).
 (3) The services referred to in subsection (2)﻿(bb) must operate independently from other services provided under this Act.
 (4) In this section, in care means—
   (a) placed or detained in the custody or care of the chief executive, a person, a body, or an organisation under this Act; or